ua-2025q3-astr501-513/p1-the-cosmological-entity/doc/methodology.md

    - `data/Pk_from_xi_<sample_frac>_errors.png` — plot of P(k) with errors

 This method allows for power spectrum estimation on large-scales.
 It is computationally expensive and has large runtimes for large catalogs.

+### **Method  2: Fourier Transform** ###
+1. **Fourier Transform of Overdensity Field**
+   - The mock catalog is assigned to a 3D grid using the CIC mass assignment scheme
+   - The fractional overdensity is found at each grid point
+   - We calculate the Fourier Transform of the fractional overdensity field $\tilde{\delta}(k)$ using `numpy.fft.fftn`

+2. **Power Spectrum from Fourier Transform**
+   - P(k) is given by the variance of the Fourier modes
+   - P(k) is binned in spherical shells and the average power within each k shell is saved to a file
+   - A log-log plot of the binned P(k) vs. k is plotted and saved

+3. **Outputs**
+   - `data/power_spec_npfft.txt` - power spectrum data
+   - `data/pk_fft.pnd` - plot of P(K)

+This method is much less computationally expensive and simple to implement.
+However, for a real survey with incomplete sky coverage, this method is less accurate than the Hankel transform.